janko-js/variants_text_tree/README.md

 # variants_text_tree

-A small Perl script to produce a minimalistic text tree of SARS-CoV-2 variants from a JSON file as seen in https://github.com/MDU-PHL/pango-watch/blob/main/tree/data.json
+A small Perl script to produce a minimalistic text tree of SARS-CoV-2 subvariants from a JSON file as seen in https://github.com/MDU-PHL/pango-watch/blob/main/tree/data.json

-The output allows one to have a small text file to do a text search for some existing variant or alias.
+The output allows one to have a small text file to do a text search for some existing subvariant or alias.

-Searching a variant, if the searched text is found, that variant exists, and its context is seen.
+Searching a subvariant, if the searched text is found, that subvariant exists, and its context is seen.

 Searching an alias, if the searched alias is found, that alias exists, and its context is seen.

+The childless subvariants which have the sequential names (every last number is one bigger than the previous) are in the same line, the gaps start a new line.

+Every list of children starts a new line.

+-

 For those who always wanted to know the answers to these questions by a simple search through a minimalistic text file with that information.